 Note: Bhutan requires all passports to be valid for 6 months beyond the last day of your trip (Day 14 of this itinerary).

 Although we do our very best to adhere to the schedule above, the itinerary is subject to change for numerous reasons beyond our control, including weather and terrain conditions.

 Please check with us before purchasing your airline tickets to ensure your trip has the necessary minimum number of participants required to operate.

-Airline transportation, Bangkok hotel and meal costs, cost of obtaining a passport, insurance, medical immunizations, optional gratuities to your guide and driver, monastery donations, items of a personal nature such as beverages, alcohol, laundry, international phone calls and internet use.
+Airline transportation; pre- or post-trip hotel and meal costs; cost of obtaining a passport; insurance of any kind; medical immunizations, optional gratuities to your guide and driver, monastery donations, items of a personal nature such as beverages, alcohol, laundry, international phone calls and internet use.

 In addition to the $400 deposit required to reserve your space (fully refundable up to 91 days prior to departure) the cost of your flight on Druk Air from Bangkok to Paro (mandatory add-on cost and subject to change) is also due at the time of registration.
 This payment is due in full and is non-refundable unless REI Adventures cancels your departure for any reason.
 Upon your registration, we purchase your air tickets immediately as seats into Bhutan are very limited.
 If you needed to cancel your trip for a reason covered by travel insurance, this flight cost would be reimbursable by that plan.